What is a Gantt chart?

 Think-Cell makes it easy to build calendar-based Gantt charts within PowerPoint.
 You can build powerful Gantt charts with activities, sub-activities, milestones, labelling and formatting, responsibility columns, status columns, Excel automation, and much more.

-Inserting a Gantt chart
+Inserting a Gantt chart and adjusting the timeline

 To insert a Gantt chart in Think-Cell, click on Insert in the PowerPoint ribbon, Element, then Gantt / Timeline.
 You’ll then be able to place your Gantt chart on the slide canvas.